green2grey/kubrick-experience/README.md

 ## 🙏 Acknowledgments

 - Stanley Kubrick for the cinematic inspiration
-- Film stills from kubrick.life
+- Film stills from various sources
 - Audio narration generated with ElevenLabs

 ---